OctoPrint/octoprint.org/content/blog/2016-05-04-new-release-1-2-11/index.md

 comments: false
 tags:
 - Release
-summary: "This shiny new release contains two new pieces\nof functionality on top of the usual fixes of bugs and little annoyances,\nthe \"About\" dialog and the Announcement Plugin."
+summary: "This shiny new release contains two new pieces of functionality on top of the usual fixes of bugs and little annoyances, the \"About\" dialog and the Announcement Plugin."
 slug: new-release-1-2-11
 images: